 Each setting takes these principles and strands and, in partnership with parents and whānau, uses them to ‘weave’ a curriculum whāriki that is specifically designed for their children.

-We introduce sustainable habits and practices to our children by encouraging them to reduce, reuse and recycle.
-We also keep worm farms and grow our own veges in our very own Centre garden.
+We introduce sustainable habits and practices to children at our Papamoa daycare centre by encouraging them to reduce, reuse and recycle.
+We also keep worm farms and grow our own veges in our very own daycare centre garden.

 Using Storypark significantly reduces the amount of paper used for forms and newsletters.

-We use local suppliers and partners where possible, supporting the sustainability of businesses in our community.
+We use Papamoa Beach and Tauranga suppliers and partners where possible, supporting the sustainability of businesses in our community.

 We believe every little bit helps to ensure sustainability for our precious future generations!